wsafight/fixi/README.md

 ls -l fixi.js | awk  '{print $5}'
 ```

-Web developers should be able to use fixi unminified in order to debug the library at development time.
+Web developers should be able to use fixi unminified in order to debug the library at development and
+deployment time.

 ### A Fixed Gear Bike